vatine/prom-codelabs/labs/lab1.md

 There is also a `job` label.
 A `job` (in prometheus parlance) is composed of one or more instances.
 For most of these codelabs, we will only have a single instance in our job.
 Both the instance and job labels are injected by prometheus.

-There is also a `period` label, this is a label that's injected by the application we're scraping metrics from.
-In this specific case, this shows the period of the sine wave (that is, how long it takes it to do a full sweep from 0, to 1, to 0, to -1 and back to 0).
-You should see that each of the three data points you see have different period labels.
+There is also a `period` label, this is a label that's injected by the application that we're scraping metrics from.
+The `period` label in this case, is measuring the amount of time taken for a full oscilation to of occured e.g. how long it takes to do a full sweep from 0, to 1, to 0, to -1 and back to 0.

 Now, switch back to the "Graph" pane.
 You should now see the three sine waves pretty clearly.
 One of them may not yet have completed a full period, you can either continue with this codelab immediately, or take a short break to allow it to complete.
 We will stay in the "Graph" pane for the rest of the lab.